codingforeveryone/READMEs/programmer-skills/git-basics.md

 $ apt-get install git

-If you get an error, try adding sudo infront as this will give you access to install git.
+If you get an error, try adding sudo in front as this will give you access to install git.

-To verify which version of git you have, type the following into terminal:
+To verify which version of git you have installed, type the following into terminal:

 $ git -- version